hyperswine/neutron-rs/README.md

 ## TODO

-- make cargo test work on riscv and arm with a qemu runner
+- make cargo test work on riscv and arm with a qemu runner.
+Phils got it done properly
 - maybe requires xtask to do it properly.
 Otherwise I guess `arcutils test --elf-img build/neutron_kernel` could work

 ## Layout